jonbnewman/mobx-store-provider/docs/multiple-stores.md

 export default PetDisplay;
 ```

-To keep things clean we define the `stores` and their `identifier` in a separate module.
+To keep things clean in this example we define the `stores` and their `identifier` in a separate module.

 ```javascript
 // stores.js